Bushwacker (comics): Fictional character biography

 Imprisoned in the super-villain holding facility the Raft, Burbank escaped during the mass breakout engineered by Electro.
 Burbank was subsequently employed by the Jackal to kill the Punisher, but was defeated once again by Daredevil.
 Following this, Bushwacker created a disturbance in downtown Manhattan and took a woman hostage to lure the Punisher out of hiding and kill him.
 The Punisher showed up as expected.
 As it turns out, G.W.
 Bridge arranged the incident in Times Square with Bushwacker to ambush and capture The Punisher.
 Although complications arose by an on-site NYPD officer the incident fell through, the Punisher escaped, and Bushwacker was defeated by S.H.I.E.L.D. operative G. W. Bridge and put back in jail.

 The Hood has hired him as part of his criminal organization to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
 He helped them fight the New Avengers but was taken down by Doctor Strange.

-As part of the Hood's gang, he later joins the fight against the Skrull invading force in New York City.
-He was with the Hood when he presented the Scorpion costume to whichever crook impressed him until the party was crashed by Scorpion, who stole the costume.
+As part of the Hood's gang during the "Secret Invasion" storyline, he later joins the fight against the Skrull invading force in New York City.

+During "The Gauntlet and Grim Hunt" storyline, Bushwacker was with the Hood when he presented the Scorpion costume to whichever crook impressed him until the party was crashed by Scorpion, who stole the costume.

 Bushwacker was seen during the Siege of Asgard as part of the Hood crime syndicate.

-In X-Force: Sex and Violence #2, Bushwacker was seriously injured by Wolverine after an assassination attempt on him and Domino.
+In X-Force: Sex and Violence #2, Bushwacker was seriously injured by Wolverine after an assassination attempt on him and Domino at the time when he was working for the Assassins Guild.
 He was stabbed with a middle claw to the throat.

 During the "Civil War II" storyline, Kingpin encounters Bushwacker in San Francisco.

-During a 2019 storyline in The Immortal Hulk, Bushwacker appeared to be killed when Hulk exploded after being bathed in too much Gamma radiation.
+During a 2019 storyline in The Immortal Hulk, Bushwacker appeared to be killed when Hulk explodes after being bathed in too much gamma radiation.
+Bushwacker is later revealed to have survived, but is killed by Eddie Brock.